pdimitrop/Diastema/README.md

 Hellenic (el-GR)

 # Installation
-Just run the .exe file.
+Just download and run the .exe file.

 # Controls
 Movement with arrows or WASD.<br/>Press 'SPACE' to pause.